Galway Senior Hurling Championship: Knockout stage

 Following the completion of the group stage, the top three teams from each group qualify to the knockout stage with the four group winners receiving byes to separate quarter-finals.

 Preliminary quarter-finals: Teams that finished second and third in the group stage contest this round.
 Repeat pairings are avoided.
 The four winners from these games advance to the quarter-finals.

 Quarter-finals: The four group winners and the four preliminary quarter-final winners contest this round.
 Repeat pairings are avoided.
 The two winners from these two games advance to the semi-finals.

 Semi-finals: The four quarter-final winners contest this round.
 The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Relegation

-The four bottom-placed teams from the group stage take part in a series of play-offs, with the losing team being relegated to the Galway Senior B Hurling Championship.
+The four bottom-placed teams from the group stage take part in a series of play-offs, with the losing team being relegated to the Galway Intermediate Hurling Championship.